grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios.md

 - Every scenario can use a distinct VU and iteration scheduling pattern, powered by a purpose-built [executor](#executors).
 This enables modeling of advanced execution patterns which can better simulate real-world traffic.
-- They run independently, which means that they also by default run in parallel.
-But can be made somewhat sequential through setting `startTime` accordingly.
+- Scenarios are independent from each other and run in parallel, though they can be made to appear sequential by setting the `startTime` property of each carefully.
 - Different environment variables and metric tags can be set per scenario.

 ## Configuration